DHTMLX/docs-suite/docs/form/api/button/button_focus_event.md

 ---

 # focus
-@short: fires when a Combo control has received focus
+@short: fires when a Button control has received focus

 @signature: focus: (text: string) => void;